cwdeee/trust-network-guidelines/docs/materials.md

 - Classical measures of letter string similarity would be orthographic neighborhood size (i.e., there is also a phoneme level version), orthographic Levenshtein distance or similar.
 - More recently, neuro-cognitively motivated measures as the orthographic prediction error representations have been established, with a central advantage as the measure similarity without a confound in familiarity.

+## Non-word creation and selection:
+A lexical decision task requires using non-word stimuli, most prominently pronounceable non-words, so-called pseudowords, or unpronounceable non-words, such as consonant strings.
+While they are often used simply as foils, interesting research questions can be addressed by manipulating non-word characteristics.
+In addition, non-word characteristics will influence task difficulty (e.g., see Fig. 1 in [Balota & Chumbley, 1984](https://doi.org/10.1037/0096-1523.10.3.340)).
+For example, the task difficulty will be high if pseudowords are used as foils only, without non-lexical cues that participants can use to make a lexical decision.
+In contrast, when using consonant strings as foils, participants can rely only on a vowel detection strategy to solve the task, so task difficulty will be low.
+To this end, one should consider how difficult the task should be, given the study's central hypothesis, as the selection of the non-words will influence word processing.
+Typically, non-words are word-like and comparable to the words used in the actual study on the level of orthographic similarity and familiarity.

+### Variables to consider for non-words
+There are numerous variables for which words and non-words in an experiment can be used to consider Wordlikeness.
+If non-words are very non-word-like (e.g., "XQRPT"), the task will be easy for the participants to make correct lexical decisions without lexically processing the word.
+There are different ways to quantify word-likeness, and they are likely to be correlated.
+When available, it is advisable to check for all of the measures.

+- Consonant-vowel structure: Pseudowords that contain unusual consonant or vowel clusters should be avoided.
+One way to do this is to ensure that the CV structure is identical to the words used in the experiment.
+- N-gram frequency: The inclusion of (many) rare letters (e.g., "Q", "X") will make pseudowords less word-like.
+The same goes for multi-letter clusters such as bigrams or trigrams (e.g., the bigram "XQ" or trigram "XQA").
+Information about n-gram frequency can be obtained from WordGen ([Duyck et al., 2004](https://doi.org/10.3758/BF03195595)).
+- Orthographic Levenshtein Distance (OLD) 20 ([Yarkoni et al., 2008](https://doi.org/10.3758/PBR.15.5.971))
+- Morphological complexity: The morphological structure of words should match that of the words in the experiment.
+ADD RESOURCES
+- Visual-Orthographic characteristics like the orthographic prediction error ([Gagl et al., 2020](https://doi.org/10.1016/j.neuroimage.2020.116727), [Fu & Gagl, 2025](https://doi.org/10.1162/jocn_a_02301)) or Optimal Transport measures ([Taylor et al., 2025](http://doi.org/10.1101/2024.11.11.622929))

+### How to create pseudowords
+We recommend automating the process of pseudoword creation, especially if a large number of items are involved.
+There are numerous ways of doing this:

+- Pseudoword creators for German are available, such as [Wuggy](https://doi.org/10.3758/BRM.42.3.627) or [UniPseudo](https://journals.sagepub.com/doi/abs/10.1177/17470218231164373).
+- Python is good for working with letter strings, and with medium-low programming skills, you can use it to create pseudowords:
+    - Change one vowel or exchange all vowels with consonants to a set of non-words that match the words in your experimental task.
+    - From your basewords, exchange consonants for consonants and vowels for vowels with a certain probability
+    - From your basewords, exchanging bigrams or trigrams
+    - Instead of relying on basewords, you can depend on language statistics: Combine common bigrams from the language (e.g., based on the FILMS corpus).
+Specify the length of your desired pseudowords.
+Select a random letter and then add letters with probabilities matching the structure of the German language.

+### What to avoid
+- As for words, pseudowords similar to slurs that may cause offense should be avoided, unless needed to address the research question.
+- If non-words should be pronounceable (i.e., pseudowords), one should eliminate illegal letter clusters.
+- Slang words and dialect: It is advisable to get a representative of your target population (e.g., teenagers, undergraduate students) to check for potential slang words.
+- Items are words in a language commonly spoken as a foreign language, such as English, French, or Italian.